karthago2/the-missing-layers/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 The short version:

+- **Think these layers are missing?** Star this repo and share it with someone building agents.
+Visibility helps as much as code.
 - **Feedback on the whitepaper?** Open an [Issue](../../issues)
 - **Want to discuss an open question?** Start a [Discussion](../../discussions)
 - **See a gap in the architecture?** We want to hear about it.
 The best improvements so far came from uncomfortable questions